arnabs542/interviewpractice/binary-search-trees/the-range-lookup-problem.md

 ##### Explanation:

 The time complexity is still bounded by $$\small \mathcal O(n)$$, but that's actually the best we can do - in the event the interval given covers all values in the tree, we have no choice but to iterate over every single node.

+However,